 This is why I have created this article to help you learn some general principles to deal with this stage.
-I have struggled with it after all and seek to provide you a better experience than I did.
+I have struggled with it after all.
+I seek to provide you a better experience than I did.
 There is not a lot of information out there, this should supplement it.

 This guideline should help you play effectively once implemented at the discretion of your own games.
 I don’t want you to keep you waiting so I’m just going to head into it.

 Where should the pieces be located in the middlegame?

 Pieces should be developed outside their starting squares preferably near the center (since it has more space) in the middlegame.

 The pieces in their own starting tile usually don’t have any role to accomplish in there, making them pretty inactive.
 This means that developing the pieces and getting them to their respective post should be a priority early in the game.

 But not just early in the game but also early in the middlegame, where individual pieces may still remain inactive not doing anything.
 So you should start getting the pieces out there (in the middlegame) preferably near the center since it has more space.

 Pieces near the edge usually don’t perform as well since the movement options are limited in the corner, unlike the center.